Zezombye/blog/articles/noproof.md

    We can thus say that **(A) $\pmb{M}$ is aware of $\pmb{P}$**.

-- As $M$, by definition, is a group of scholars member of $R$ dedicating their lives to spreading their belief, it is safe to assume that $M$'s next move is to spread $P$ to all members of $R$. $M$ is a minority in $R$, so before even trying to convert non-believers, they would first make all members of $R$ aware of $P$.
+- As $M$, by definition, is a group of scholars member of $R$ dedicating their lives to spread their belief, it is safe to assume that $M$'s next move is to spread $P$ to all members of $R$. $M$ is a minority in $R$, so before even trying to convert non-believers, they would first make all members of $R$ aware of $P$.

    One could argue that humans aren't rational, and non-believers would be too stubborn and close-minded to accept the veracity of $P$.
 However, there would be no reason why any member of $R$ would reject $P$; why wouldn't they want a proof that $R$, the religion they believe in, is correct?
 It would be an absurdity to argue in bad faith against a proof of your beliefs, and we can safely say that **(B) The vast majority of $\pmb{R}$ would accept $\pmb{P}$**.